AntonisRsmn/Ryvex/README.md

+Music, Moderation, Fun, 24/7 and a lot more with Zepp, Give it a try and you will not regret it.

 Zepp is a small bot created by Rusman and JavaScript we look forward to add more commands and hopefully join more servers

 Also check out our website at zepp.glitch.me